OmoredeIguma/U.S-Regional-Sales-SQL-Portfolio-Project/README.md

 Tableau Public: For data [visualizations](https://public.tableau.com/app/profile/omorede.iguma/viz/USREGIONALSALESDASHBOARD_2024/Dashboard). <br />

 # Transformations
 Data transformation was carried out using DBT Cloud IDE.
 Staging models were created for transformation purposes such as renaming columns, date casting, etc which references the source table.
-Facts and Dimensions tables were created to organize and structure the data that references the staging models.
+Facts and Dimensions tables were created to organize and structure the data that referenced the staging models.
 The fact and dimension models were joined to create aggregations and answer the questions about the data.
 # Exploratory Data Analysis
-Exploratory Data Analysis was carried out to find answers to questions that will help gain insights.
-There are three different analyses based on the data to better understand the overall e-commerce business.
+Exploratory Data Analysis was conducted to find answers to questions that will help gain insights.
+There were three different analyses based on the data to better understand the overall e-commerce business.
 •	Customer and Seller Analysis
 •	Delivery and Review Analysis
 •	Sales and Revenue Analysis